ms-iot/content/en-US/win10/samples/nodejs-blinky.md

 ### Notes
-* npm can be run on the device but it will only succeed if you are installing npm packages without a dependency on native addons.
+* npm can be run on your Windows 10 IoT Core device.
+However, installation of packages will only succeed if they do not depend on native addons.
+  Before running npm you need to follow the steps below.
+  * Copy the following folder and file to C:\NodejsChakra (assuming this is where you put node.exe):
+    * C:\Program Files\NodejsUwp\Console\node_modules
+    * C:\Program Files\NodejsUwp\Console\npm.cmd
+  * Run `setx APPDATA c:\Users\Default\AppData\Roaming /M` to set the APPDATA environment variable permanantly.
+  * Run `shutdown /r /t 0` to restart your device.
+When the device has booted you can now run `c:\NodejsChakra\npm.cmd`
+* If you get an error/crash when using a native addon with Node.js (Chakra), one of the reasons may be that the addon is using an API that's not supported on IoT Core.
+  You can use the [API Porting Tool]({{site.baseurl}}/{{page.lang}}/win10/tools/IoTAPIPortingTool.htm) to find out.
-* [Node.js (Chakracore)] does not support the uwp npm package, only Node.js (Chakra) does.
+* While Node.js (Chakra) supports using the uwp npm package, the open source [Node.js (ChakraCore)](https://github.com/nodejs/node-chakracore) does not.